Top 10 NFL Players of the 30s

 1 Don Hutson

-He was Jerry Rice, before Jerry Rice broke all of HIS records.
-But Hutson remains to this day the best Packers Wide Receiver of all time.
-He came from Alabama and there he set many of receiving records there.
-So it was destiny that he would do the same.
-Boy he did over and over again. he caught 488 passes which is today's NFL, that may not be good enough to go to the Hall of Fame, but in his day that was more than good enough.
-His 99 touchdowns when he retired was mind blowing.
+He did, over and over again.
+He caught 488 passes, which in today's NFL may not be enough to get to the Hall of Fame, but in his day, it was more than good enough.
+His 99 touchdowns when he retired were mind-blowing.
 He was a true great.

 Its Joeysworld